Siva-Tejaa/megamart-backend/README.md

 - `PORT`: The port number the application will run on.
 - `MONGODB_URL`: The connection URL for MongoDB with username and password.
+- `JWT_ACCESS_SECRET`: Secret key for generating and verifying the JWT Access token
+- `JWT_REFRESH_SECRET`: Secret key for generating and verifying the JWT Refresh token

 Create a `.env` file in the root directory and add the above variables.